Why do you need professional book editing services?

 So how do I know what kind of editing I need?
 When you contact a publisher like Palmetto Publishing, we may ask to see your manuscript to determine what kind of book editing services you need accurately.
 We can also ask questions to find out what your goals are for editing to prescribe you the best solution.

 Here’s an example of how we make a recommendation on our services:

 - A partially formed idea or incomplete manuscript requires a developmental editor.

-- If your story and writing style is ready, then you need a copy editor.
+- If your writing style and story are set, then you need a copy editor.

 Feel free to get in contact anytime, and we’ll help get you started.
 Palmetto Publishing isn’t some giant faceless corporation.
-Still, a family-owned business and team of professionals that love what we do and is personally committed to seeing your dreams come to fruition.
+We are a family-owned business and team of professionals that love what we do and are personally committed to seeing your dreams come to fruition.